Influence of Arabic on other languages: Christian usage

 Ilah (Arabic: إله) is the word for God even in Christian Bible translations.

 Many early Bible translators, when they came across some unusual Hebrew words or proper names, used the Arabic cognates.
 In the newer translations this practice is discontinued.
 They now turn to Greek names or use the original Hebrew Word.
 For example, the name Jesus was initially translated as 'Isa (Arabic: عيسى), but is now spelt as Yesus.
 Several ecclesiastical terms derived from Arabic still exist in Indonesian and Malaysian clerical use.

 The Malay word for bishop is uskup (from Arabic: اسقف usquf = bishop, ultimately from Ancient Greek episkopos).
 This in turn makes the derived term for "archbishop" uskup agung (literally great bishop), which is combining the Arabic word with an Old Javanese word.
 The term imam (from Arabic: امام imām = leader, prayer leader) is used to translate a Catholic priest, beside its more common association with an Islamic prayer leader.
 Some Protestant denominations refer to their congregation as jemaat (from Arabic: جماعة jamā'a = group, community).
 Even the name of the Bible in Indonesian translation is Alkitab (from Arabic: كتاب kitāb = book), which literally means "the Book".

+Berber languages

+Most Berber languages have a high percentage of borrowing and influence from the Arabic language, as well as from other languages.
+For example, Arabic loanwords represent 35% to 46% of the total vocabulary of the Kabyle language, and represent 51.7% of the total vocabulary of Tarifit.
+Almost all Berber languages took from Arabic the pharyngeal fricatives /ʕ/ and /ħ/, the (nongeminated) uvular stop /q/, and the voiceless pharyngealized consonant /ṣ/.

+The influence of Arabic, the process of spirantization, and the absence of labialization have caused the consonant systems of Berber languages to differ significantly by region.
+Berber languages found north of, and in the northern half of, the Sahara have greater influence from Arabic, including that of loaned phonemes, than those in more southern regions, like Tuareg.
+Many Berber languages have lost use of their original numerals due to the influence of Arabic, such as Tarifit which lost all except one.